Richard Pates: Senior priestly postings

 In 1975, Pates was appointed as secretary of the apostolic delegation to the United States in Washington, D.C..
-During this time, he assisted at Blessed Sacrament Parish in Chevy Chase, MarylandThe Vatican raised Pates to the rank of chaplain to his holiness in 1979.
+During this time, he assisted at Blessed Sacrament Parish in Chevy Chase, Maryland The Vatican raised Pates to the rank of chaplain to his holiness in 1979.

 In 1981, Pates returned to Saint Paul to become rector of Saint John Vianney College Seminary, a position he would hold until 1987.
 He was also appointed chaplain of the Serra Club of Midway, Minnesota.
 In 1987, Pates was appointed vicar for seminaries and pastor of Saint Kevin Parish and the Resurrection Parish, both in Minneapolis.
 In 1991, the two parishes merged to form Our Lady of Peace Parish, where Pates continued as pastor until 1998.

 Pates served as moderator for the archdiocese deaneries, the Council of Catholic Women (1990–1998) and was the founding pastor of Saint Ambrose of Woodbury Parish in St. Paul (1998–2001).